Tarmac is one of the cheapest materials you can use on a driveway, it lasts for decades, looks traditional and is a very popular choice.

 Other colours are available but the cost is usually through the roof, especially for a small area such as a driveway, so we haven’t priced for these options.

-The reason why red and other colours are so expensive is because the manufacturer won’t be producing these variants in large numbers and will probably need to restart the production line just for you.
+The reason why red and other colours are so expensive is that the manufacturer won’t be producing these variants in large numbers and will probably need to restart the production line just for you.

 That’s not a problem if you’re laying coloured tarmac to a very large area like a road, but for a small driveway expect it to cost a small fortune.